Download Careers360 App

 First Stage: Onset And Dilation

-• Early Labor: This is the first stage of labour, which begins with the onset of regular uterine contractions.
+• Early Labor: This is the first stage of labor, which begins with the onset of regular uterine contractions.
 These contractions thin and soften the cervix.
-The early part of labour can last for several hours to days.
+The early part of labor can last for several hours to days.

 • Active Labor: During this stage, the cervix dilates from about 6 cm to 10 cm.
 The contractions are much stronger and more frequent; it is, therefore, often more painful and requires focused breathing with support.